-BMFF acts as an agency for inter-faith and inter-cultural community cohesion and social harmony, and to promote the health and wellbeing of the communities.
-We encourage all religious communities and denominations to stand together in fraternity and fellowship for peace and justice.
+BMFF encourages all religious communities and denominations to stand together in fraternity and fellowship for peace and justice.
 The Multi-Faith Forum aims to provide opportunities for communication and relationship building between people of different faiths and enable people of diverse communities and traditions to engage together in the direction and development of the city.
-In recent years, the Multi-Faith Forum has started to spread its wings to encourage partnership working with faith and statutory organizations to engage in the building of a strong, diverse community.
+In recent years, the Multi-Faith Forum has started to spread its wings to encourage partnerships working with faith and statutory organizations to engage in the building of a strong, diverse community.
 We talk to one another and together talk with the wider community of Bristol.

 BMFF organise the ‘Diverse Doors Open Day’, which is an annual event that offers people the opportunity to visit a wide range of places of worship and learn about the many faith communities in Bristol.
 We also play a collaborative role in organising the Bristol Lord Mayor’s Inter-Faith Civic Celebration conducted on an annual basis.
 We also arrange ‘Faith Trails’ that enable people to connect with various places of worship.

 BMFF also actively promotes the health and well-being of the communities.
-We act as the lead partner for NHS BT’s Blood and Organ Donation campaign in the West of England region as well as an agency to promote health walks, to reduce social isolation and loneliness, to create awareness of dementia, to support counseling services for bereaved families, to eradicate hate-crime and to enhance ecological preservation amongst various communities in Bristol.
+We act as the lead partner for NHS BT’s Blood and Organ Donation campaign in the West of England region, the British Science Association’s British Science Week programmes as well as an agency to promote health walks, reduce social isolation and loneliness, create awareness of dementia, to support counseling services for bereaved families, to inculcate social awareness, to eradicate hate-crime and to enhance ecological preservation amongst various communities in Bristol.